SEKOIA-IO/documentation/docs/getting_started/roles_permissions.md

 | SYMPHONY_READ_PLAYBOOKS | List and get Symphony Playbooks |

 !!! note
-    Symphony is the name used for Playbooks.
+    Symphony is the name we use internally for Playbooks.

 ### Dashboards